 Quaker has entered into change in control agreements with each of its Named Executive Officers (other than Mr. Naples).
-Under these agreements, the executive officers are entitled, if terminated (other than by us for "cause," not for "good reason" by the executive officer, disability or death) within two years following a change in control, to severance in an amount equal to 1.5 times (1 times in the case of Mr. Featherstone) the sum of annual base salary plus an amount equal to the average of the total annual amounts paid to the executive under all applicable annual incentive compensation plans during the three years immediately preceding the year in which the change in control occurs or, if higher, prior to the year the change in control occurs.
-In addition, these executive officers are entitled to receive (i) earned but unpaid base salary through the termination at the rate in effect on the date of termination, or if higher, at the rate in effect at any time during the 90-day period preceding the change in control; (ii) any unpaid bonus or annual incentive payable to the executive in respect of the calendar year ending prior to termination; (iii) the pro rata portion of any and all unpaid bonuses and annual incentive awards for the calendar year in which the termination occurs which would have been payable had (x) the termination not occurred in such calendar year and (y) the target level of performance been achieved for the calendar year; and (iv) the pro rata portion of any and all awards under the Company's long-term incentive plan for the performance period(s) in which the termination occurs.
+Under these agreements (Mr. Barry's is described above), the executive officers are entitled, if terminated (other than for disability, death, by us for "cause," or by the executive officer other than for "good reason") within two years following a change in control, to severance in an amount equal to 1.5 times the sum of highest annualized base salary plus an amount equal to the average of the total annual amounts paid to the executive under all applicable annual incentive compensation plans during the applicable three calendar year period described in the change in control agreements.
+In addition, these executive officers are entitled to receive (i) earned but unpaid base salary through the termination at the rate in effect on the date of termination or, if higher, at the rate in effect at any time during the 90-day period preceding the change in control; (ii) any unpaid bonus or annual incentive payable to the executive in respect of the calendar year ending prior to the termination; (iii) the pro rata portion of any and all unpaid bonuses and annual incentive awards for the calendar year in which the termination occurs based on actual performance for Mr. Bregolato, or target performance for Messrs.
+Featherstone, Benoliel and Platzer; and (iv) the pro rata portion of any and all awards under the Company's LTIP for the performance period(s) in which the termination occurs, which would have been payable had the target level performance been achieved for the performance period.
+In general, this three-year period is the year of termination and the prior two years (for Mr. Featherstone and Mr. Benoliel, if the executive received a bonus in the year of the executive's termination) or, otherwise, the three calendar years prior to his termination.
+See the discussion under the caption "Potential Payments Upon Termination or Change in Control" on page 33 of this proxy statement.

-In addition to the amounts described above, our executive officers are also entitled to one year outplacement services and participation in our health, dental, and life insurance programs (death-in-service and medical insurance in the case of Mr. Harris) as if still employed for a period of 18 months (12 months in the case of Mr. Featherstone).
-Mr. Platzer is also entitled to receive additional payments as prescribed by the law in the foreign jurisdiction in which he is located, and Mr. Barry's change in control agreement entitles him to payments under Quaker's Supplemental Retirement Income Program paid in the form of a single life annuity when he reaches the age of 65.
-These executive officers are also entitled to the amounts described above if they are terminated by Quaker without "cause" within six months before a change in control if they can demonstrate that the termination was at the request of a person who has taken steps to effect the change in control.
+In addition to the amounts described above, our other Named Executive Officers are also entitled to one-year outplacement services and participation in our medical, dental, and life insurance programs as if still employed for a period of 18 months.
+Mr. Platzer is also entitled to receive additional payments as prescribed by the law in the foreign jurisdiction in which he is located.
 These benefits will be paid or provided only if the executive officer signs a general release of claims.
 In addition, the benefits and payments will be discontinued if the executive officer violates the confidentiality provisions of his respective change in control agreement (at any time) or the noncompete provisions of the change in control agreement (during employment or the one-year period thereafter).
-See the discussion under the caption "Potential Payments Upon Termination or Change in Control" on page 32 of this proxy statement.